 It has been one year since voters for both Humble and New Caney ISDs approved multimillion-dollar bond elections in May 2018.
 Since then, the school districts broke ground on projects aimed at improving safety and security, expanding existing facilities and campuses as well as creating new facilities to prepare for future growth.

 HISD’s $575 million bond referendum included projects to construct new elementary and middle schools, and renovate and repair existing schools and facilities.
 So far, HISD has completed safety and security upgrades at all campuses and installed turf fields at Kingwood High School, according to district officials.

-However, some projects from the 2018 bond are still a few years from completion: the new Middle School No. 10 is scheduled to open August 2020, while complete rebuilds to the aging campuses of Lakeland Elementary and Kingwood Middle schools will be done by August 2022.
+However, some projects from the 2018 bond are still a few years from completion: the new Middle School No. 10 is scheduled to open August 2022, while complete rebuilds to the aging campuses of Lakeland Elementary and Kingwood Middle schools will be done by August 2021 and August 2022, respectively.